wp-plugins/ez-post-archives/readme.txt

 Tested up to: 3.3.1
 Stable tag: trunk

-Easily add custom post type archives to your theme
+Easily add custom post type and taxonomy archives to your theme

 == Description ==